Lonely, desperate, sorrowful, confused, hurt, overwhelmed…

 In the meantime, it’s important for those of us here on earth to move forward with our lives.
 When Christ ascended into Heaven, it would have been easy for the Apostles to simply pack up and go home to their wives and children.
 It would have been easy for those early followers of Christ to go back to their former ways and push away those memories and teachings of Christ.
 Luckily for us, they didn’t.
 Instead, the Apostles and disciples of Christ embraced their new reality.
 They found new ways to spread God’s good news, and found strength within themselves and the Holy Spirit to continue with their lives.

 During this Easter season, reflect on your own grief journey.
-Are you embracing this new journey?
+Are you embracing this new chapter?

 Post written by Katie Karpinski